MagdalenaPopp/2020-ws_domp/slides.md

 [Usage: cli <slides.md> [options]
 See https://github.com/webpro/reveal-md for more details.
 ```

 ---
 ## Command Translations
+**PATH**
-- PATH = tells the shell which directories to search for ready-to-run programs
+tells the shell which directories to search for ready-to-run programs

+**export command**
-- export command = makes environment variables available to other programs
+makes environment variables available to other programs

-- echo $PATH = to check the path and see what directories are included in the currently active path of the shell The directories listed are those that are searched for commands.
+**echo $PATH**
+the dollar preceding PATH tells echo to repeat the value of the variable PATH

 ---